bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 So how can we deal with this problem?
 One method is to model each pixel intensity separately.
 That's exactly what the PixelRNN/PixelCNN paper [4] does.
-On the output, for each (sub-)pixel, it has a 256-way softmax to model each of the 0 to 255 integer values.
-Correspondingly, it puts a cross-entropy loss on each of the pixels and assumes each pixel is independent (sub-pixels have some conditional dependency).
+On the output, for each sub-pixel, it has a 256-way softmax to model each of the 0 to 255 integer values.
+Correspondingly, it puts a cross-entropy loss on each of the sub-pixels.
 This matches all the high-level assumptions of the data.
 There are only two problems.
 First, it's a gigantic model!
 Having a 32x32x3 256-way softmax isn't even close to fitting on my 8GB GPU (I can do about a quarter of this size).
 It's also incredibly slow to train.
 This model